epiphyt/form-block/readme.txt

 = Is there a Pro version? =

-There is a Pro version with enhanced functionality.
-Lean more at [formblock.pro](https://formblock.pro/en/).
+Yes, there is a Pro version with enhanced functionality.
+Lean more at https://formblock.pro/en/.

 = How can I contribute? =